UW-RoboSoccer/ROS2_control/README.md

 2. Verify the workspace is built correctly
 3. Check that the controllers are loaded properly
 4. Ensure the joint names in the trajectory message match your robot's configuration

-## Contributing

-Please read our contributing guidelines before submitting pull requests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.